-(n) Related Party Transactions - As of November 16, 2004, two members of the Company's board of directors also serve as directors for entities from which the Company leases transmission tower sites.
-During the six months ended June 30, 2005, the Company paid \$13.5 million and \$1.7 million, respectively, to these landlords for rent expenses.
-Each director has recused himself from any discussions or decisions made on matters relating to the relevant vendor.

-(o) Segment Reporting - USA Mobility believes it currently has one operating segment.

-(p) New Accounting Pronouncements - In May 2005, the Financial Accounting Standards Board ("FASB") issued SFAS No. 154, Accounting Changes and Error Corrections, ("SFAS No. 154"), that supercedes APB Opinion No. 20 and SFAS No. 3.
+- (n) Related Party Transactions As of November 16, 2004, two members of the Company's board of directors also serve as directors for entities from which the Company leases transmission tower sites.
+During the nine months ended September 30, 2005, the Company paid \$18.6 million and \$2.5 million, respectively, to these landlords for rent expenses.
+Each director has recused himself from any discussions or decisions made on matters relating to the respective vendor for which he serves as a director. - (o) Segment Reporting USA Mobility believes it currently has one operating segment. - (p) New Accounting Pronouncements In May 2005, the Financial Accounting Standards Board ("FASB") issued SFAS No. 154, Accounting Changes and Error Corrections, ("SFAS No. 154"), that supercedes APB Opinion No. 20 and SFAS No. 3.
 This statement requires retrospective application to prior periods' financial statements of a voluntary change in accounting principle, due to accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
 Management does not expect SFAS No. 154 to materially affect the reported operations, cash flows, or financial position of the Company.